Government Museum, Alwar: Significance

 The fondness of swords for the rulers of Alwar made the art of sword making popular in the kingdom.
 A number of sword makers, called sikaligar, joined the royal services.
 Many collaborations with Mughal sword makers were also facilitated.
 The blades of these swords were made with strong local steel called sakela.
 Alwar became a centre for making finest swords and many other weapons.

-For the purpose of research in Indology, the manuscripts and other historical objects make the museum a very useful site.
-Some excellent specimens of practice of pre-modern book binding are also present in the museum.
+The museum's collection includes manuscripts and other historical objects used in Indological research.
+The museum also contains examples of pre-modern bookbinding.